 If you upgraded or reinstalled, and during installation you selected the Use Existing Settings option in the General Program Settings panel, the tfsToolLocation property may not be set in the server installation's conf\server\installed.properties file.
 In that case, you need to add the property to the file manually and set it to the directory path where your tftool executables reside, for example:

-Select TFS from the Source Config Type list and then configure the type-specific fields described here.
-For information about creating components, see Create components.
+Select TFS from the Source Config Type list and define the type-specific properties.
+For details about creating components, see Create components.

 Note: This brings your built artifacts from TFS into Deployment Automation.
-If you want to bring TFS source controlled artifacts into Deployment Automation, see TFS_SCM.
+If you want to bring TFS source controlled artifacts into Deployment Automation, see TFS_SCM SCT.

 Specify the TFS server URL.
 For example: